-In this Compensation Discussion and Analysis, we provide an overview and analysis of the compensation awarded to or earned by our named executive officers identified in the Summary Compensation Table below (each, an "NEO") during fiscal year 2022, including the elements of our compensation program for NEOs, material compensation decisions made under that program for fiscal year 2022 and the material factors considered in making those decisions.
-Our NEOs and their positions for the year ended December 31, 2022 are:
+In this Compensation Discussion and Analysis, we provide an overview and analysis of the compensation awarded to or earned by our named executive officers identified in the Summary Compensation Table below (each, an "NEO") during fiscal year 2023, including the elements of our compensation program for NEOs, material compensation decisions made under that program for fiscal year 2023 and the material factors considered in making those decisions.
+Our NEOs and their positions for the year ended December 31, 2023 are:

-- · John C. Jacobs, President and Chief Executive Officer; - Sandip Kapadia, Executive Vice President and Chief Financial Officer; - Jeffrey Dayno, Executive Vice President and Chief Medical Officer, - · Jeffrey Dierks, Executive Vice President and Chief Commercial Officer, and - Andrew Serafin, Executive Vice President and Chief Strategy Officer.
+- Jeffrey Dayno, President and Chief Executive Officer, - John C. Jacobs, Former President and Chief Executive Officer, - Sandip Kapadia, Executive Vice President, Chief Financial Officer and Chief Administrative Officer, - Jeffrey Dierks, Executive Vice President and Chief Commercial Officer, - Kumar Budur, Executive Vice President and Chief Medical Officer; and - Andrew Serafin, Executive Vice President and Chief Strategy Officer.

-Effective, January 20, 2023, Mr. Jacobs resigned as President and Chief Executive Officer of the Company, at which time Dr. Dayno was appointed as our Interim President and Chief Executive Officer (and also remains our Chief Medical Officer).
+Effective, January 20, 2023, Mr. Jacobs resigned as President and Chief Executive Officer of the Company, at which time Dr. Dayno was appointed as our Interim President and Chief Executive Officer.
+Dr. Dayno was appointed the President and Chief Executive Officer on April 24, 2023.
+Mr. Kapadia was appointed as our Chief Administrative Officer (and continuing as Chief Financial Officer) effective on September 30, 2023.
+In addition, in May 2023, Dr. Budur was promoted to Executive Vice President and Chief Medical Officer.